zhaolianzhou/AndriodCalculator/README.md

 ## Introduction
 CaL™ is a breeze to use for everyday calculations, with all the scientific capability you need for work and school just a swipe away.
-And for your most demanding needs, CaL™ allows you to add or remove the functions and constants you need to make the perfect calculator designed by you,for you.

 ### Basic Calculator